 To solve this problem, Polaris Quantum Biotech treats drug design as a multi-objective optimization problem that a quantum annealing computer can solve.
-Because quantum annealing technology can search unprecedented chemical spaces at high speed, it is possible to design a combinatorial solution space of 10 and then search it for the combinations of fragments that satisfy a given set of criteria.
-For example, the output libraries of selected molecules will have structures that are most complementary to the specific binding pocket in question, maximize binding, minimize toxicity, increase metabolic stability, and ensure that all are readily synthesizable.
+Because quantum annealing technology can search unprecedented chemical spaces at high speed, it is possible to design a combinatorial solution space of 1030 and then search it for the combinations of fragments that satisfy a given set of criteria.
+For example, the output libraries of selected molecules will have structures that are most complementary to the specific binding pocket in question, maximize binding, metabolic stability, minimize toxicity, and ensure that all are readily synthesizable.